 There are many products on the market that help parents teach their little ones.
 And as long as the parents stay consistent, playful, and gentle(ex: no pressuring) this is possible in most cases.

 But what if you can’t afford to purchase these products?

 Now while these products do make it easier on Mom and Dad, they are not required.
 There are cheaper ways to teach your young child to read.
-However you might have to invest a bit more time.
-But I would not let finances get in the way of education your child.
+However, you might have to invest a bit more time.
+But I would not let finances get in the way of educating your child.

 6 Tips How to Teach Your Baby To Read on a Budget